 This tea is made from unfermented leaves of Camellia sinensis .
 Immediately the Camellia sinensis leaves are harvested, they are steamed for a very short period of time to prevent them from fermenting.

 After steaming, the leaves are rolled, then spread out and dried with hot air or fried in a wok.
 Green tea is known to be the least fermented of all teas – it is greenish yellow in color and tastes like fresh leaves.

-Green tea is best known as beverage that is packed full of flavoids and contains antiviral, antioxidant, anti-inflammatory and anti-cavity properties.
+Green tea is best known as a beverage that is packed full of flavonoids and contains antiviral, antioxidant, anti-inflammatory and anti-cavity properties.

-Research shows that most of the health benefits of green tea is linked to its catechin content. (source)
+Research shows that most of the health benefits of green tea are linked to its catechin content. (source)

-Green tea can be consumed either hot or cold and doing so will help you stay hydrated, which is important to a healthy body as well as healthy skin.
+Green tea can be consumed either hot or cold and doing so will help you stay hydrated, which is important for a healthy body as well as healthy skin.

 The diuretic effect helps prevent mild fluid build-up in people who stand on their feet all day.
 However, the health benefits of green tea don’t stop there.

 So let’s take a look at some of the other health benefits.